Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: Conclusions

 We summarise the key conclusions from this work: \begin{itemize}

-\item The relative intrinsic scatter, $\sigma_{\rm{Rel}}$, is the intrinsic scatter of individual siblings distance estimates relative to another.
-The relative scatter is constrained without assuming any cosmological model, and has no contribution from a variation of the siblings' common properties within a galaxy.
-Therefore, contrasting $\sigma_{\rm{Rel}}$ with the total intrinsic scatter in the population, $\sigma_0$, can help elucidate the dominant contributions towards $\sigma_0$.
-For example, $\sigma_{\rm{Rel}}\approx \sigma_0$ would imply errors originating from within-galaxy variations dominate $\sigma_0$; conversely, $\sigma_{\rm{Rel}}\ll \sigma_0$ would indicate the population variation of the siblings' common properties contributes most towards $\sigma_0$.
-Contrasting $\sigma_{\rm{Rel}}$ with $\sigma_0$ can thus help improve our understanding of SN-host correlations, and systematics in SN~Ia standardisation in general.
+\item The relative intrinsic scatter, $\sigma_{\rm{Rel}}$, is the intrinsic scatter of individual siblings distance estimates relative to another within a galaxy.
+It quantifies the contribution towards the total intrinsic scatter, $\sigma_0$, from within-galaxy variations about the siblings' common properties, and is constrained without assuming any cosmology.
+Therefore, it is distinct from $\sigma_0$, and we expect $\sigma_{\rm{Rel}}\leq\sigma_0$.

-\item When fitting the trio of SN~Ia siblings in NGC~3147 with \textsc{BayeSN}, the sample standard deviation of individual distance estimates is $\lesssim 0.01$~mag, much smaller than the total intrinsic scatter in the W22 \textsc{BayeSN} training sample: $\sigma_0\approx 0.09$~mag ($\S$~\ref{S:indepresults}).
-However, this does not definitely evidence $\sigma_{\rm{Rel}}\ll \sigma_0$.
-Instead, the important information is captured by the posterior on $\sigma_{\rm{Rel}}$, which is weakly constraining given the small sample size, and strongly dependent on the $\sigma_{\rm{Rel}}$ prior upper bound ($\S$~\ref{S:localscatterindepconstraints}).

-\item We thus increase our sample size by fitting normal SN~Ia siblings in three additional galaxies ($\S$~\ref{S:MultiGalaxy}).
-We estimate 68 (95)\% posterior upper bounds of $\sigma_{\rm{Rel}}<0.045(0.105)$~mag, using a wide uniform prior $\sigma_{\rm{Rel}}\sim U(0,1)$.
-We compare this against $\sigma_0$ constrained from the W22 \textsc{BayeSN} training sample, and estimate a $\approx$90\% posterior probability that $\sigma_{\rm{Rel}}<\sigma_0$, (where we marginalise over the population's peculiar velocity dispersion).
-This motivates future work to model more siblings, tightly constrain $\sigma_{\rm{Rel}}$, and compare against $\sigma_0$ (which should be constrained from the same siblings sample).

-\item Using the extended sample of SN~Ia siblings, we inspect the individual posterior constraints on dust extinction, $A_V$, and SN light-curve shape, $\theta$.
-We estimate an $\approx$86-87\% posterior probability that the within-galaxy dispersion of siblings' light curve shapes is smaller than the population dispersion in the W22 \textsc{BayeSN} training sample.
-This indicates light-curve shape is correlated with the host galaxy, which is suggestive of an astrophysical link between SN progenitors and host galaxy properties.
-Our results are consistent with literature findings showing correlations between SN~Ia light-curve shape and host properties, e.g.~\cite{Hamuy96:lum, Rigault13, Nicolas21}, and results from other other siblings analyses e.g. \cite{Scolnic20, Scolnic21}.
-We also see some indication in $\S$~\ref{S:MultiGalaxy} that the within-galaxy spread of dust extinction is smaller than the population spread.
-More siblings should be analysed in future to make a stronger quantitative statement.